In the Footsteps of Autobiography of a Yogi

 If you do not have a roommate we will try to connect you with another single pilgrim.
 However we cannot guarantee a double occupancy fee.
 If a roommate cannot be found, or if you choose not to stay with the roommate available, your fee will be for single occupancy.

-50% of the total amount is due on or before 2019 November 1st.
-The other 50% is due by 2019 December 15th.
+50% of the total amount is due by 2019 November 30th.
+Payment balance is due by 2019 December 20th.
 Please contact us for banking information.

 Il contributo di partecipazione comprende: